Negligence is the Failure to Use Ordinary Care

 The question of whether a defendant was negligent is specific to the facts of the individual case, and even if a plaintiff can prove all of the elements of negligence listed above, there are a multitude of potential defenses to the plaintiff’s claim that may be applicable, depending on the facts of the case.
 An experienced personal injury lawyer should be consulted to determine if the elements of negligence are present in the plaintiff’s case and if there are potential defenses to the injured person’s claim.

-In Virginia, what are the roles of the judge and the jury in the trial of a personal injury lawsuit?
+What are the roles of the judge and the jury in the trial of a personal injury lawsuit?

 What does the term “hearsay” mean?